SimonDouglas-bit/emasomocred/README.md

 disclosing the login credentials for emasomo.

 ## Breakdown
-As I may say among the latest upgrades to the CUK emasomo website was generation of new usernames and passwords.
+Among the latest upgrades to the CUK emasomo website was generation of new usernames and passwords.
 Each credential was emailed to its respective student email account.
 From the email it was deterministic that this credentials were